 Other points to be aware of when reviewing employment contracts

-If the points below apply to you then it would be advisable that you seek legal advice before embarking on reduction of pay and hours, or other changes to employment contracts.
-There may be additional consultation obligations to take into account:
+If the points below apply to you then it would be advisable that you seek legal advice before embarking on any reduction of pay and hours, or other changes to employment contracts.
+There may be additional legal considerations or consultation obligations to take into account:

 - TUPE– if any of your staff have transferred to your business as a result of a business sale or service provision change then scope to make contractual changes is limited;

-- Equality Act 2010– if you consider that employees with a particular protected characteristic are most impacted by the proposed change to their contract e.g. often female or older employees;
+- Equality Act 2010– if you consider that employees with a particular protected; characteristic (for example, female or older employees) are most impacted by the proposed change to their contract;

 - Trade unions and collective agreements could mean that further consultation is required;